Thursday, July 25, 2024

 (Credit: MGM+)

-Last year we started watching MGM+ From series and let's say just say, it did not disappoint.
-This show isn't like YellowJackets where you have to -- at some point, adapt.
-Accept the new norm.
-In From, you want to leave.
-You want to wake up from this nightmarish town full of monsters and ghouls unimaginable that they stalk you in your dreams.
-They come to you at the night.
-They whisper succulent secrets that easily seduce you into letting them in.
-But that's the thing, you don't want to let them in.
-Behind the human facade is a morphed-like alien-type species that wants to eat every part of your body, bones included.
-Plainly put, their only purpose is to eat you until there's nothing left to identify.
+Last year, we started watching the MGM+ series "From," and let's just say, it did not disappoint.
+This show isn't like "Yellowjackets," where you have to adapt and accept the new norm at some point.
+In "From," you want to leave.
+You want to wake up from this nightmarish town full of unimaginable monsters and ghouls that stalk you in your dreams.
+They come to you at night, whispering succulent secrets that easily seduce you into letting them in.
+But that's the thing—you don't want to let them in.
+Behind the human facade is a morphed alien-like species that wants to eat every part of your body, bones included.
+Plainly put, their only purpose is to consume you until there's nothing left to identify.

-But here's the tricker.
-It's almost like the ghoulish world chooses you.
-Many of its residents aren't harboring some sort of horrible secret that got them all stuck here, no. They were like us.
-Like you.
-Just riding on the open road or going to the store, out of town, or just plain driving around.
-Yet when that rider stumbles across a tree in the road and a flock of crows just flying above the treetops making these weird noises, it is too late.
+But here's the kicker—it's almost like the ghoulish world chooses you.
+Many of its residents aren't harboring some horrible secret that got them all stuck here; no. They were like us, like you, just riding on the open road, going to the store, or driving out of town.
+Yet, when that driver stumbles across a tree in the road and a flock of crows flying above the treetops, making these weird noises, it's too late.
 You've been chosen to stay in a town that probably isn't even on the map.
-And with From, oh believe me, you want it to be.
-You want it to be found.
+And with "From," believe me, you want it to be.
 You want to wake up from this nightmare that has plagued your life.

 In a nightmarish town in middle America that traps everyone who enters, unwilling residents strive to stay alive and search for a way out, but they are plagued by the terrifying nocturnal creatures from the surrounding forest and secrets hidden in the town itself.